 Teachers' planning is monitored regularly to ensure it reflects Quality First Teaching.
 Support and training is given, as necessary to ensure planning shows effective provision for children with SEND, including differentiation, use of adults, resources and outcomes.

-TAs with specific responsibilities for individual children are managed by the SENDCo.
 Performance management meetings take place termly.

 Staff views are acquired through staff meetings and performance management in addition to regular, quality dialogue.